 The platform is designed to help you provide a more personal and human customer experience.
 It includes helpful tools like saved replies, collision detection to prevent duplicate responses, and detailed reporting to track team performance.

-Front: For Shared Team Communication
+Front: Best for Shared Team Inboxes

 Front acts as a central communication hub for your team.
 It brings together email, social media, chat, and other channels into a single shared inbox.
 What makes Front stand out is its focus on internal collaboration.
 You can comment on emails with your teammates, assign ownership, and work on shared drafts before sending a reply to a customer.